ocapn/ocapn/draft-specifications/Model.md

 >
 > Tracking: https://github.com/ocapn/ocapn/issues/46
 >
-> OCapN uses the name selector to avoid the implication that they will
+> OCapN uses the name Selector to avoid the implication that they will
 > correspond to a language's symbol type in all languages that have a symbol
 > type.
 > Selectors may correspond to symbols in languages where a symbol is elligible